-- Higher than Welsh average number of people employed in manufacturing sector, which is vulnerable to the impacts of recession. - Several large individual employment sites have been lost in recent years. - There are limited development and redevelopment opportunities due to topography and flood risk issues. - The lower Sirhowy valley is not served well
+- Higher than Welsh average number of people employed in manufacturing sector, which is vulnerable to the impacts of recession. - Several large individual employment sites have been lost in recent years. - There are limited development and redevelopment opportunities due to topography and flood risk issues.

-- by public transport, with only 1 service route operating an hourly service. - The Ebbw Valley rail line currently only goes to Cardiff, rather than its historic route to Newport. - The communities in the lower Sirhowy Valley are isolated from the and much of the rest of the county borough and has few services for residents. - Nearly 10% of the population is in bad or very bad health (source: 2011 census). - Many town-centre businesses are in small, old premises. - Some parts of the town centres look dated. - Some areas of public open space are tucked away or otherwise underused as assets. - Uneven demand for industrial and office sites. - Large and prominent brownfield sites remain undeveloped. - Too few signs directing people to local attractions.
+- The Lower Sirhowy Valley is not served well by public transport, with only 1 service route operating an hourly service. - The Ebbw Valley rail line currently only goes to Cardiff, rather than its historic route to Newport. - Communities in the Lower Sirhowy Valley are isolated from much of the county borough and have few services. - Nearly 10% of the population is in bad or very bad health (source: 2011 census). - Many town-centre businesses are in small, old premises. - Some parts of the town centres look dated. - Some areas of public open space are tucked away or otherwise underused as assets. - Uneven demand for industrial and office sites. - Large and prominent brownfield sites remain undeveloped. - Too few signs directing people to local attractions.